icza/kvcache/README.md

 ## Features

 - Very simple interface.
 Basically just a Get and a Put operation.
-Does not support removing elements, but it supports removing all elements (reset) with the Clear method.
+Does not support changing or removing elements, but it supports removing all elements (reset) with the Clear method.

 - Optimized.
 Keys are kept in memory for fast lookups.